MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/setup-mobile-offline.md

 ## Sync conflict resolution

-Conflict errors are resolved in a way that the data your users upload from your client device "wins" and there will be no sync errors.
+Conflict errors are resolved in a way that the data your users upload from the client device "wins" and there will be no sync errors.

 ## Define sync settings on mobile
 You can enable users to control the automatic sync intervals or the connection type to synchronize the data.